isomerpages/moe-admiraltysec/_parents/MOE Sexuality Education.md

 * Make responsible decisions for yourself, your family and society; and
 * Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

-You may&nbsp;[click here](https://www.moe.gov.sg/programmes/sexuality-education)&nbsp;for more information on MOE Sexuality Education.
+You may click [here](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education/scope-and-teaching-approach) for more information on MOE Sexuality Education.

 ##### OVERVIEW OF ADMIRALTY SECONDARY SCHOOL’S SEXUALITY EDUCATION PROGRAMME FOR 2025